 Although it originally started on Channel 4 (UK), Netflix picked it up and the fifth season will be available soon.
 Because each episode is different, many familiar faces pop up throughout the seasons, including Haley Atwell, Jodie Whittaker, Tobias Menzies, Rory Kinnear, Lenora Crichlow, and even some Americans, like Jon Hamm and Bryce Dallas Howard.
 It‘s streaming on Netflix.

 Humans (2015) – This was originally a Swedish show remade by the BBC.
 Robots with Artificial Intelligence are now a normal part of life.
 They clean for us, cook supper, drive us around, and work in manual labor jobs.
 But what if they become conscious?
 Does that make them human?
 Can they have access to the same rights we do?
 The drama is high and poignant, yet the script maintains realistic.
 Humans revolves mostly around one family and several Synths (synthetic humans).
 It stars Colin Morgan, Katherine Parkinson, Gemma Chan, and Tom Goodman-Hill.
-It’s streaming on Amazon Prime.
+Amazon Prime.

 Being Human (2008) – What happens when a vampire, werewolf, and ghost are flatmates?
 It sounds like the beginning of a joke, but it’s actually a clever dramedy created by Toby Whithouse.
 (If his name sounds familiar, it’s probably because he wrote a lot of great Doctor Who episodes).